-Kubernetes has a great documentation site, which will cover many of the same concepts as what we have here.
+Kubernetes has an extensive documentation site, which covers many of the concepts that we will be covering, often in greater depth than we do here.

-The purpose of this tutorial is not to replicate what Kubernetes have, but to show how you can use Nectar Research Cloud to set up a Kubernetes cluster quickly, and how to integrate native OpenStack services like Cinder into Kubernetes.
+The purpose of this tutorial is not to replace Kubernetes documention.
+Rather we aim to show you how to quickly set up a Kubernetes cluster on the Nectar Research Cloud, and how to integrate Kubernetes with native OpenStack services like Cinder.

 This tutorial uses the Openstack command-line tools rather than the “Project > Container Infra” dashboard panels.